-The audio stations will be implemented in all exhibition areas of the Sigmund Freud Museum - in the mezzanine, in the gallery and in the upper ground floor (art collection) - and will offer selected poems on individual aspects of Freud's life and work.
+The audio stations are implemented in all exhibition areas of the Sigmund Freud Museum and offer selected poems on individual aspects of Freud's life and work.

 The audio pieces call for close observation, which enables further intellectual discussion, without being instructive.
 All of Hammerschmid's poems are characterized by an undisguised view of the objects presented; a directness, in turn, that allows these exhibits to appear in a new light, making them seem fantastic, magical, threatening, and/or astonishing.